Goktugkola/Gamestudio2/README.md

 ## Description

 Somnia is a fast-paced 3D platformer that rewards mastery of movement.
-You’ll navigate custom levels, chain together swings, air blasts, wallruns, and dashes to overcome obstacles and reach the goal.
-Extra movement features like coyote time, air strafing, slide, and bunny hop mechanics ensure that every run feels responsive and dynamic.
+Chain together swings, air blasts, wallruns, dashes and reach the goal.
+Extra movement features like coyote time, air strafing, slide, and bunny hop mechanics ensure that movement feels responsive and dynamic.

 ---